Manual Transfer Switch Buyer's Guide

 How to Pick the Perfect Manual Transfer Switch

-- Hardwire to your generator and backup appliances like A/C
+- Ability to power hardwired appliances like the A/C

 Several manual transfer switches also include built-in wattage meters that keep track of what's being powered.
 Without them, you can overload the system, damaging your generator and appliances.